 All specifications in this document are subject to change without notice.
-This brochure is provided free of charge and without obligation to the reader or to TMEIC Corporation, and is for informal purposes only.
-TMEIC Corporation does not accept, nor imply, the acceptance of any liability with regard to the use of the information provided.
-TMEIC Corporation provides the information included herein as is and without warranty of any kind, express or implied, including but not limited to any implied statutory warranty of merchantability or fitness for particular purposes.
-The brochure is not an implied or express contract.
+This brochure is provided free of charge and without obligation to the reader or to TMEIC.
+TMEIC does not accept, nor imply, the acceptance of any liability with regard to the use of the information provided.
+TMEIC provides the information included herein as is and without warranty of any kind, express or implied, including, but not limited to, any implied statutory warranty of merchantability or fitness for particular purposes.
+The information is provided solely as a general reference to the potential benefits that may be attributable to the technology discussed.
+Individual results may vary.
+Independent analysis and testing of each application is required to determine the results and benefits to be achieved from the technology discussed.